Two Doors Down (TV series)

 Two Doors Down is a Scottish television sitcom, produced by BBC Studios.
 It was created by Simon Carlyle and Gregor Sharp, and stars Arabella Weir, Alex Norton, Doon Mackichan, Jonathan Watson and Elaine C. Smith as neighbours in a suburban street in Scotland.

 Following a one-off Hogmanay special broadcast nationwide on BBC One in December 2013, a full series was commissioned, and began airing on BBC Two in April 2016, with a second that November.
-Five series and four Christmas specials were broadcast between 2017 to 2023, moving to BBC One for the 2022 Christmas special, its seventh series in late 2023 and 2025 Christmas special.
+Five series and four Christmas specials were broadcast between 2017 and 2023, moving to BBC One for the 2022 Christmas special, its seventh series in late 2023 and 2025 Christmas special.

 Two Doors Down won the Best Comedy award at the 2017 Royal Television Society Scotland Awards while Elaine C. Smith and Doon Mackichan won BAFTA Scotland awards for Best Television Actress in 2018 and 2024 respectively.
-The show ended following the death of co-creator Simon Carlyle in August 2023.
-In July 2025, it was announced that the sitcom will return for a one-off Christmas special to air that year.
+The show initially ended following the death of Simon Carlyle in August 2023.
+However, it returned for a Christmas special written solely by Sharp in December 2025 before being announced for an eighth series in April 2026.

-It was announced in October 2025 that the show will make its live debut at the OVO Hydro in Glasgow from 25–27 September and 9–11 October 2026.
+It was announced in October 2025 that the show would make its live debut at the OVO Hydro in Glasgow from 25–27 September and 9–11 October 2026.